calderona/darkHiggsGeneration/README.md

    On a lxplus machine (not in a release area), you can do the following:

     git clone git@github.com:cms-sw/genproductions.git genproductions
-    If you need to use mg 2.6.x then do the following: git clone git@github.com:cms-sw/genproductions.git genproductions -b mg26x)

     cd genproductions/bin/MadGraph5_aMCatNLO/